gswallow/whatsinstalled/README.md

-# whichsapp
+# whatsinstalled

-A terrible play on the super-popular "Whatsapp," whichsapp checks which version of an application is installed on your servers.
+Checks which version of an application is installed on your servers.
 It is meant to be used with applications deployed using capistrano or Chef, where deployment is essentially a git checkout, symlinked to a "current" directory.
 It can also report the version of installed Debian packages on a system.